 Diocesan Council was newly formed in March 2015.
 It conducts the business of the diocese between Diocesan Synod meetings and is responsible for the strategic direction and administrative effectiveness of diocesan mission and ministry, financial and property resources.
 It has eleven members appointed by Synod: The Bishop chairing, the Dean of the Diocese, the Mission Officer and the Ministry Officer, the Diocesan Treasurer and the Convenor of the Diocesan Buildings Committee, two clergy members, two lay members and the Diocesan Secretary who is the executive officer for the Council.
 The Diocesan Council meets six times during the year.

 This is set up in accordance with Canon 35 (Of the Structure, Furniture and Monuments of Churches, and the Due Care Thereof) and Canon 50.9 (to consider and determine proposals relating to all changes to the fabric of Church Buildings).
 It also has a remit concerning property inspections.

-Its membership consists of Convener, Dean, Diocesan Secretary and seven other persons with expert knowledge of architecture, ecclesiastical artefacts and liturgy.
+Its membership consists of Convener, Dean, Diocesan Secretary and ten other persons with expert knowledge of architecture, ecclesiastical artefacts and liturgy.

 The Committee has two main, and clearly defined, areas of responsibility.
 The transaction and conduct of business for each area of responsibility is kept and managed quite separately.